Minee-Liane-Choi/MineeChoiLab/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

 Our lab is part of the Department of Brain and Cognitive Sciences (BCS) at KAIST.
-We are located at Building N5, 291 Daehak-ro, Yuseong-gu, Daejeon, South Korea.
+We are located at Building N5 at KAIST.
 Minee is also affiliated with The Francis Crick Institute, London as a honorary research fellow.

+Brain Repair LAB <br>
+N5-2260, KAIST <br>
+291 Daehak-ro <br>
+Yuseong-gu <br>
+Daejeon <br>
+South Korea.

 {%
   include button.html